-In the next two lines of ‘Timer’ the speaker notes that “your wedding ring” is now sitting inside an envelope.
+In the next two lines of ‘Timer,’ the speaker notes that “your wedding ring” is now sitting inside an envelope.
 This makes clear why there was gold present during the process of cremation.
-One can assume that the deceased person asked to keep their ring on specifically, or that it was at the request of a family member that it remained.
+One can assume that the deceased person asked to keep their ring on specifically or that it was at the request of a family member that it remained.

-In the next lines the speaker relays the instructions given to him by his father.
+In the next lines, the speaker relays the instructions given to him by his father.
 It was his wish that “the ring should go in the incinerator.”
-He was very certain of this, unafraid to comfort the reality of death and what needed to happen next.
+He was very certain of this, unafraid to confront the reality of death and what needed to happen next.
 The speaker mentions “St. James’s.”
 This is most certainly the name of the hospital that was taking care of his mother’s body.

-This is a romantic gesture, and a very emotional one.
-Unfortunately as the reader is already aware, it does not work out.
+This is a romantic gesture and a very emotional one.
+Unfortunately, as the reader is already aware, it does not work out.

 The next stanza of ‘Timer’ is only two lines and jumps back to the end of the cremation process.
 When his mother’s body had been incinerated, he went to,